 It is possible for your benefit amount to go up or down if any of your qualifications have changed.
 Learn more about maintaining your qualifications and renewing your benefits by downloading our free guide.

-How to Appeal a Food Stamps Denial in New Mexico
+About Appealing a Food Stamps Denial in New Mexico

 It is possible to have your food stamps denied or reduced when you apply for the first time or renew your benefits.
 However, be mindful that you have the right to appeal food stamps decisions that you disagree with.